wp-plugins/landing-pages/readme.txt

 4. Choose from a ton of pre-made templates, use your existing design, or design your own theme!

 == Changelog ==

+=  1.2.2 =

+* Fixed: Unexpected output from the new form tool (coming soon)
+* Fixed: Install WordPress Leads Message in Admin from showing multiple times

 =  1.2.1 =